The Truth About De-Evolution

-Synopsis

 The film begins with an extreme close-up of a television, switching between channels while odd gibberish noises play in the background.
 The film title is superimposed over the television screen.
 The scene fades to a shot of a factory (filmed at the Goodyear World of Rubber in Akron, Ohio).
 Members of Devo in its quartet stage are seen in blue workmen's suits, operating machinery, until one notices it is time to go.
 All the band members wear clear face masks, except for Mark Mothersbaugh, who appears in his Booji Boy mask.
 The members leave work and get into a car.
 They pull up in front of the burned out Kent bar The Water Street Saloon which was two buildings down from JB's in Kent, Ohio.
-The next clip shows them entering the front door of JB's, carrying instruments.
-A sign on the door reads "Tonight: 15-60-75", a reference to the Numbers Band, which Gerald Casale played bass for at one point.
+The next clip shows them going in JB's through the front door, carrying instruments.
+A sign on the door says "Tonight: 15-60-75", a reference to the Numbers Band, for which at one point Gerald Casale played bass.
 The "Secret Agent Man" performance begins, featuring Bob Mothersbaugh on guitar, Gerald Casale on bass, Jim Mothersbaugh on electric bongos, and Mark Mothersbaugh/Booji Boy on synthesizers.
-The performance routinely cuts away to bizarre visuals, such as two men in monkey masks spanking a woman with ping-pong paddles, or a punk playing a double-neck guitar plugged into a space heater.
-The segment ends with a fadeout of Mark Mothersbaugh in a John F. Kennedy mask with a painted on bullet wound.
+The performance routinely cuts away to bizarre visuals like two men in monkey masks spanking a woman with ping-pong paddles, or a punk playing a double-neck guitar plugged into a space heater.
+The segment ends with a fadeout of Mark in a John F. Kennedy mask with a painted on bullet wound.

-The "Jocko Homo" segment begins with Booji Boy running through a parking lot off of Front Street in Cuyahoga Falls.
+The "Jocko Homo" segment begins with Booji Boy running through a parking lot off of Front Street in Cuyahoga Falls, Ohio.
 He enters a building through the fire escape to meet with General Boy.
-They exchange papers, and General Boy makes a statement: "In the past this information has been suppressed, but now it can be told.
+They exchange papers and General Boy said, "In the past this information has been suppressed, but now it can be told.
 Every man, woman, and mutant on this planet shall know the truth about de-evolution."
-Booji replies with "Oh, dad, we're all devo!"
+Booji replied, "Oh, dad, we're all devo!"

-A series of rapid-fire cuts of the letters in "DEVO" appears (with the music of "Mechanical Man" found on Hardcore Devo: Volume One), and then we cut to Mark Mothersbaugh in a Kent State University classroom (actually the Governance Chambers), delivering a lecture.
-As Mothersbaugh delivers the lyrics to "Jocko Homo" (this version can also be found on Hardcore Devo: Volume One), the classroom enters a frenzy of excitement, ending in a near riot.

-The film ends with a scene of Booji Boy being stabbed and his mask removed.
-Then the credits play in a style similarly to the title with an extremely distorted cover of "Because" by the Beatles playing.
-The film ends with a shot of the word "DEVO" in neon flashing off.
+A series of rapid-fire cuts of the letters in "DEVO" appears (with the music of "Mechanical Man" also on Hardcore Devo: Volume One) and there is a cut to Mark in a Kent State University classroom (actually the Governance Chambers), giving a lecture.
+While Mark delivers the lyrics to "Jocko Homo" (the version can also be found on Hardcore Devo: Volume One), the classroom enters a frenzy of excitement, ending in a near riot.
+As the film ends, Booji Boy is stabbed and his mask is removed.
+The credits play in a style similarly to the title with an extremely distorted cover of "Because" by the Beatles playing.
+As the film ends the word "DEVO" in neon is shown flashing off.